Skip to main content

 Two men and a woman sit at an office table with computers.

 Several free and easy options can help you fund your new account quickly.
-Here’s a list of ways to get started with your Discover® Online Banking account.
+Here’s a list of ways to get started with your banking account.

 Switching banks, or even just opening a new account, isn’t something people do on a whim.
 The decision can be driven by need, like moving to another state.
 Sometimes, it may result from learning more about different options.
 In other cases, the switch is about seeking better rates, lower or no fees, or digital access.

-If you’ve decided to switch to a Discover account, here’s what you need to know about getting it funded ASAP.
-Depending on the kind of account you’re opening—checking, savings, certificate of deposit (CD), or money market—your available options and the timing may vary.
+If you’ve decided to switch your bank account, here’s what you need to know about getting it funded ASAP.
+Depending on the kind of account you’re opening—whether it’s savings or a certificate of deposit (CD)—your available options and the timing may vary.

 1. Online transfer

-Internal (from a Discover deposit account to a different Discover account)
+Internal (from a deposit account to a different account at the same bank)

-If you have multiple eligible accounts at Discover (for example, a Cashback Debit and a Money Market Account), you can complete an online transfer between accounts.
-Just log in via the app or online banking portal and follow the simple prompts to make a transfer.
+If you have multiple eligible accounts at your bank (for example, an online savings account and a CD), you can complete an online transfer between accounts.
+This can typically be done via the app or online banking portal and following the prompts to make a transfer.

-External (from an account at a different bank to a Discover account)
+External (from an account at a different bank to your new account)

 Instant verification

 With instant verification, you just need to provide details about your external account.
 These include your name, the account number, and the ABA routing number.
-With that information, Discover should be able to verify your account and transfer the funds.
+With that information, many banks will be able to verify your account and transfer the funds.

 Close-up on someone entering card information into a mobile device.